J-SNACKKB/FLIP/splits/secondary_structure/README.md

 Splits ([semaphore legend](../../README.md#split-semaphore)):
 - 🟠 `sampled`: Randomly split sequences into `train`/`test` with 95/5% probability.

 All splits are contained in the `splits.zip` file.
-There are one `sequences.fasta` file with all the sequences of the splits in FASTA format and one FASTA file with the labels for each split, in this case only one `sampled.fasta`file.
+There is one `sequences.fasta` file with all the sequences of the splits in FASTA format and one FASTA file with the labels for each split, in this case only one `sampled.fasta`file.

 The labels files are organized by sequence ID.
 Each sequence label has `SET` atribute (either `train` or `test`) and `VALIDATION` attribute (when True, these are sequences for train that may be used for validation (e.g. early stopping)).
 Example:
 ```